National identification number: Mexico

-In Mexico, the ID number is called the CURP (Clave Única de Registro de Población) although the most important and accepted ID card would be the election card ("credencial de elector" or else "credencial del INE," as per the initials of "Instituto Nacional Electoral/National Institute of Elections, the institution responsible for electoral procedures).
+In Mexico, the ID number is called the CURP (Clave Única de Registro de Población) although the most important and accepted ID card would be the Voter Credential card ("credencial de elector" or else "credencial del INE," as per the initials of Instituto Nacional Electoral (National Electoral Institute), the institution responsible for electoral procedures).
 There are, however, other important ID numbers in Mexico: for instance, the social security number, which is the number assigned by Instituto Mexicano del Seguro Social (Mexican Institute of Social Security, or IMSS) to every citizen who starts working, or the RFC (Registro Federal del Contribuyente) which is assigned by the Treasury and has the same format as the CURP but a shorter length.

 United States

-In the United States, the Social Security number (SSN) is nine-digit number issued to U.S. citizens, permanent residents, and temporary (working) residents.
+In the United States, the Social Security number (SSN) is a nine-digit number issued to U.S. citizens, permanent residents, and temporary (working) residents.
 Its purpose was to identify individuals for the purposes of Social Security, but it is now also used to track individuals for taxation purposes.
 There is no legal requirement to have a SSN if it is not required for Social Security or taxation purposes, but in practice one is required for many other purposes, for example to open a bank account or apply for a driving license, so that nearly all U.S. citizens and permanent residents have one.
 The SSN has therefore become a de facto national identification number, despite the fact that originally it was expressly not for this purpose.
-In fact, a valid SSN can be easily guessed, as they were issued serially prior to June 25, 2011.
+In fact, a valid SSN can be easily guessed, as they were issued serially prior to 25 June 2011.

 A Selective Service Number must be applied for by all male citizens and immigrant non-citizens turning age 18, to register for military conscription.
 Though the United States currently employs a volunteer military, all males are required to register in case of a potential draft.